-Chinese medicine is a medical system that originated in China more than 3,000 years ago even before written history.
+Chinese medicine is a medical system that originated in China more than 5,000 years ago even before written history.
 Within the Chinese medicine system are different methods and tools that we use for treatment, and one of the primary methods known to most people is of course acupuncture.
-In the past millennia or more, acupuncture and Chinese medicine spread to many parts of Asia and became a major medical practice in countries including Japan, Korea, and Vietnam.
+In the past millennium acupuncture and Chinese medicine spread to many parts of Asia and became a major medical practice in countries including Japan, Korea, and Vietnam.

 Chinese medicine principles are founded on a simple yet profound natural law of balance and movement.
 Balance and movement are the inherent forces in our universe.
 Look around us and we can see that everything is in constant movement and always striving to reach equilibrium.
 This is nature's law.
 The wise sages of old keenly observed and studied nature.
 They found that humans, being an integral part of the universe, are subject to the laws that govern this universe.